brayanramos7/txs-vite/README.md

-This a file abput this challenge  > > https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI < <
+This a file is about this challenge  > > https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI < <
 chek it out  if you like to do front end challenges.

 THINGS YOU WILL NEED